 - Cost more with a float-down option

-The Bottom Line: Locking Is Usually The Right Move
+The Bottom Line: Locking In Is Usually The Right Move

-Is locking your rate worth it?
+Is locking in your mortgage rate worth it?
 It can be, depending on the cost and what rates are doing.

 Talk to your lender and find out exactly what their rate lock policy is.
 Ask what it would cost to extend the period and what would happen if you face delays and your rate lock expires.
 If you’re interested, ask about float-down options.

 In general, the security of protecting yourself from any rate spikes will be worth it.
 It’s hard to time the market to perfectly suit your needs.
 Turning your mortgage process into a game of trying to get the lowest possible rate is risky, and you could end up losing a comfortable rate.